 - Do not reapply any more bandages after the scabbing/flaking phase of tattoo healing has begun.
 If you find yourself bandage-less during this phase, make sure you’re keeping the area thoroughly moisturized.
-For a tattoo moisturizer, we strongly recommend our product Sanibalm.
+For a tattoo moisturizer, we strongly recommend Sanibalm.

 - If there is adhesive residue leftover on the skin, or the adhesive is not loosening enough with water, coconut oil and baby oil are helpful for removal.